awmckinley/config/modules/audio.fx/README.md

-# Audio Effects
+# Audio Effects Processing

-Software for applying audio effects and filters to audio streams and applications.
+Real-time audio effects and signal processing software for enhancing and modifying audio streams and recordings.